maherkaz/500-2018/assignments/README.md

 1. a **proposal** which you will submit for my approval in February (you should expect the need to do a revision or two) and you will need to receive my approval by March 1.
 2. an **update** verifying that you have the data and are proceeding appropriately, due April 1.
-3. a final 20-minute **presentation** to the class about your results, due April 19, although some presentations will be given on April 26.
+3. a final 20-minute **presentation** to the class about your results accompanied by an **abstract**, and by R Markdown and HTML files that describe the work you did.
+The presentations are on April 19 and 26.
+You will submit your abstract and presentation slides on April 18, and then submit all of the final materials by May 1.

 More details on the Course Project [are available here](https://github.com/THOMASELOVE/500-2018/tree/master/projects).

 ## Observational Studies in Action - 3 deliverables

-Another requirement of the course is an *Observational Studies in Action* presentation where you will describe a published study that uses propensity score methods to address causal effect estimation in an observational study.
+Another requirement of the course is an *Observational Studies in Action* presentation where you will describe a published manuscript that uses propensity score methods to address causal effect estimation in an observational study.
 The two deliverables are:

 1. a **study claim** which you will submit in February and you will need to receive my approval on this as well by March 1.
 2. a 15-minute **presentation** of your study to the class, either on March 22, 29, April 5 or 12.
 3. You'll also act as "second reader" for one of your colleagues' presentations and give a short reaction to their presentation.

-More details on the Observational Studies in Action work [is available here](https://github.com/THOMASELOVE/500-2018/tree/master/assignments/OSIA).
+More details on the Observational Studies in Action work [are available here](https://github.com/THOMASELOVE/500-2018/tree/master/assignments/OSIA).

 ## Essays in reaction to Rosenbaum's text - 7 deliverables